 Step 7.
 To begin a backup, choose Backup Now.
 It will appear in the shape of a card on the left-hand panel when the backup process has been successfully finished.
 To handle the backup job in more detail, right-click on it.

 One of the easiest ways to reset a malfunctioning Windows 10 computer is via Command Prompt.
 This method guarantees that you'll have the underlying issues fixed and access your device afresh.
 This section will outline how to use Command Prompt to reset Windows 10 and perform a fresh start.
-We'll discuss the two ways as follows.
+We'll discuss the two ways to reset PC using CMD.

 To reset your Windows 10 PC, you'll need to use the factory reset command in the Command Prompt window.
+You can type systemreset –factoryreset in the Command Prompt window and press Enter to factory reset Windows 10.
 You'll have the option to either keep or remove your files before Windows reinstalls.
 Follow the steps below:

 Step 2.
 Paste the following command in the Command Prompt window and hit "Enter": systemreset -factoryreset